HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/references.md

 # References #
 List of documents used during development.

+There is a collection of example projects at the LwIP web-site.
+These can be used as a base when setting up a project.
+See [http://cvs.savannah.gnu.org/viewvc/contrib/apps/?root=lwip](http://cvs.savannah.gnu.org/viewvc/contrib/apps/?root=lwip).

 AN00014 - Connecting J-Link to a STM32F407-Discovery eval board.
 Rev 0, Nov 2013.